 Because of the slight possibility of some minor comparative negligence in the accident, however, I am willing to reduce by five percent my settlement demand of $15,000.
 Therefore, I demand the sum of $14,250 as settlement of the claim.

 Please provide me with Rocky Mountain's response within 14 days after you receive this letter.

-This sample letter is an excerpt from How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).
-Get the book for in-depth information on handling an insurance claim, including a guide to negotiations and strategies for dealing with an insurance company that refuses to make a good offer.
+This sample letter is an excerpt from How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo), an all-in-one guide to handling an insurance claim after any kind of accident or injury, including strategies for dealing with an insurance company that refuses to make a fair offer.